Frank-readresolve/cda-devops-alt-2024/algorithmix-js/000-hw/README.md

 "hw" stands for "Hello world!" :).
 Example exercise.

 ## Specifications and constraints
-Write a program that outputs the program's first argument.
+Write a program that outputs the program's single input (first argument.)

 > [!NOTE]
-> Remember that in our context "program's first argument" refers to the third "command-line argument" (we do always ignore the first two), and that we do not manage the case where it is not present (undefined.)
+> Remember that in our context "program's first argument" refers to the third "Node's command-line argument" (we do always ignore the first two), and that we do not manage the case where it is not present (undefined.)

 ## Examples